PNG Insight Blog

 Governor Numu also announced that the Eastern Highlands Police Reservist program will commence with the first 220 successful applicants to undertake reservist training.

 “Under my administration, we are ready to run this program and the first batch of 220 successful applicants will go into training immediately.
-We need more police manpower to assist us with the COVID-19 operations and general policing thus we have taken such drastic action.
+We need more police manpower to assist us with COVID-19 operations and general policing thus we have taken such drastic action.
 This is the biggest reservist recruitment compared to other provinces and my administration will continue to sustain this program,” Governor Numu concluded.

 PRESS RELEASE

-Manning endorses Eastern Highlands Police Reservist Program
+Manning endorses the Eastern Highlands Police Reservist Program

 ROYAL PAPUA NEW GUINEA CONSTABULARY